sanketnbajad/website/content/project/fwi_tbm/index.md

  </div>

-The Earth’s properties, composition and structure ahead of a tunnel boring machine (TBM) should be mapped for hazard assessment during excavation.
-For mapping, a seismic system is deployed on the machine’s cutter head, with a few sources and sufficiently many sensors.

-* This project studies the feasibility of using 2-D SH full waveform inversion to this near-surface imaging problem, where the images need to be available in near real time and without human interaction.
-* The focus was on a system for soft soils, where shear waves are better and easier to interpret than compressional waves.
-* This study uses data acquired in a number of field settings by a shear-wave vibrator source that mimic realistic TBM configurations.

 ![Look Ahead of a TBM](movie_inversion.gif)
+GIF 2: Near-surface imaging using 2-D SH full waveform inversion, where the images need to be available in near real time and without human interaction.

 <!--
 {{< figure src="mod_transect1.png" title="Imaging a near-surface inclusion in the Netherlands.
 The actual location of a buried concrete tube is marked in red.
 Shear-wave velocity (left) and impedance (right) estimates of 2-D SH full waveform inversion depict the inclusion." numbered="true" lightbox="true" >}}